The National Court Framework (NCF)

 - To broaden the base of judicial knowledge and experience in the Court

-Some of the key reforms implemented under the NCF include the:
+Some of the key reforms implemented under the NCF include the following:

 The Court's workload has been reorganised by reference to 9 National Practice Areas (NPAs) and where applicable, Sub-areas, based on established areas of law.

-This structure has been put in place in order to:
+This structure has been put in place for the following reasons:

-- the utilisation of specialised judicial and registrar skills
+- for the utilisation of specialised judicial and registrar skills

-- the effective, orderly and expeditious discharge of the business of the Court
+- for the effective, orderly and expeditious discharge of the business of the Court

 A detailed description of each NPA (and any Sub-areas) can be found on the Descriptions of the Court's National Practice Areas page of this site.

 Each NPA and Sub-area has dedicated webpages on the Court's website.
-These webpages contain a summary of the NPA or Sub-area and key NPA-specific resources such as relevant forms and rules, legislation, practice notes, latest judgments and speeches.
+These webpages contain a summary of the NPA and any related Sub-area and key NPA-specific resources, such as relevant forms and rules, legislation, practice notes, latest judgments and speeches.

 The manner in which judges are allocated matters for their dockets has been centralised.
 Judge-related cases are allocated nationally, focusing on responding to the needs of the case and the parties.
 The individual docket system remains.